-The European Population Conference is taking place in Stockholm, Sweden, June 13-16.
-Gretchen Donehower and Ivan Mejia are presenting at the conference.
+The European Population Conference took place in Stockholm, Sweden, on 13-16 June 2012.
+Gretchen Donehower and Ivan Mejia made presentations at the conference.

-Gretchen's presentation (with Ivan Mejia) is titled "Everybody Works: Gender, Age and Economic Activity" and is available here: Donehower_Mejia_Presentation
+Gretchen's presentation (with Ivan Mejia) was titled "Everybody Works: Gender, Age and Economic Activity" and is available here: Donehower_Mejia_Presentation

-Ivan's presentation (with Alma Vega) is titled "Opportunity costs: The fiscal cost of (not) educating immigrant minors in the U.S." and is available here: epc-2012_alma
+Ivan's presentation (with Alma Vega) was titled "Opportunity costs: The fiscal cost of (not) educating immigrant minors in the U.S." and is available here: epc-2012_alma

 Poster session: "Socioeconomic Differences in the Distribution by Age of Public Transfers in Mexico" available here: poster_EPC